lausser/coshsh/doc/coshsh.md

 The minimum of information we must feed into an Application constructor is *host_name*, *name* and *type*, where *name* is a string which describes best the purpose of an application.
 (For example *type = Apache*, *name = Intranet* or *type = Oracle*, *name = BillingDB*)
 The magic happens inside the Application constructor.
 We saw that a datasource-file has a function *__ds_ident_\_* which returns a Datasource-like class.
 The same applies to applications.
 In the *classes_dir*, coshsh looks for files called _os\_\*.py_ or _app\_\*.py_ respectively *__mi_ident_\_*-functions inside them.
 If an application matching the row["type"] is known to coshsh, then one of the *__mi_ident_\_* will return the suitable class.
+Out of the generic Application constructor comes an instance of a more specific class.
 Adding applications to coshsh is as easy as putting a small Python file in the *classes_dir*.
 For example, the file handling Windows looks like this:

 ~~~
 from application import Application